Proudly Serving The People of North & South Carolina

 - Property damage: $25,000

 Many drivers carry only the legally required limits for liability insurance.
 As you can see, this coverage would not be sufficient for serious motorcycle accident injuries.
-On your own insurance policy, you have the option to purchase uninsured/underinsured motorist (UM/UIM) coverage.
-This coverage kicks in when the at-fault driver either has no insurance or carries a policy with limits too low to cover your damages.
+On your insurance policy, you have the option to purchase uninsured/underinsured motorist (UM/UIM) coverage.
+This coverage kicks in when the at-fault driver has no insurance or carries a policy with too low limits to cover your damages.

 Damages in many motorcycle accident cases greatly exceed the state-required liability limits.
 It would be advisable for motorcycle riders to carry as much UM/UIM coverage as they can afford on their own insurance policies.